wp-plugins/tiviclick-live-video-chat/readme.txt

 Donate link: http://tiviclick.com/
 Tags: video chat,
 Requires at least: 3.0.1
-Tested up to: 3.7
+Tested up to: 4.1
-Stable tag: 1.1
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Welcome to the <a href="www.tiviclick.com">Tiviclick</a> Video Chats for Every Site
+Welcome to the <a href="www.tiviclick.com">Tiviclick</a> Video Chats for Every Site.

 Live Video Chat with customers enables your business to sell more and establish personal relations as a major key success factor.
  <ul>